TCP half-open: RFC 793

+Stateful Firewall Timeout

+Another circumstance that can lead to half-open connections is if a stateful firewall times out a connection that is idle for too long.
+In this case, the firewall clears its internal state, and if either side of the connection sends a packet, the firewall will drop the packet.
+This will often result in a half-open connection as the two sides of the connection can end up with inconsistent connection states.

 Embryonic connection

-Nowadays, however, the term half-open connection is most often used to describe an embryonic connection, i.e. a TCP connection which is in the process of being established.
+The term half-open connection can also be used to describe an embryonic connection, i.e. a TCP connection that is in the process of being established.

 TCP has a three state system for opening a connection.
 First, the originating endpoint (A) sends a SYN packet to the destination (B).
 A is now in an embryonic state (specifically, SYN_SENT), and awaiting a response.
 B now updates its kernel information to indicate the incoming connection from A, and sends out a request to open a channel back (the SYN/ACK packet).

 At this point, B is also in an embryonic state (specifically, SYN_RCVD).
 Note that B was put into this state by another machine, outside of B's control.

 Under normal circumstances (see denial-of-service attack for deliberate failure cases), A will receive the SYN/ACK from B, update its tables (which now have enough information for A to both send and receive), and send a final ACK back to B.

 Once B receives this final ACK, it also has sufficient information for two-way communication, and the connection is fully open.
 Both endpoints are now in an established state.